Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 ### Question
 - Why does this code compile but not execute?
 ### Reasoning
-- This code is syntaticly correct but lacks the correct `main` method declaration
+- This code is syntactically correct but lacks the correct `main` method declaration
-- Without the right delaration the JVM doesn't know where to start execution
+- Without the right declaration the JVM doesn't know where to start execution

 ## S9 — Method `greaterValue`
 - Method name: `greaterValue`